|

 brain growth, which could dissolve any initial correlation between brain

+size and IQ.
 In mice, high and low brain weight lines, generated by selective

 breeding, initially showed behavioral differences in field activity, but